GewernerschaftNeo/GewernerschaftNeo.github.io/index.md

 * hammer
 * spear

-> I’ve always been more interested
+> I have always been more interested
 > in the future than in the past.